Skip to main content

 Aimovig (erenumab) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

 It's possible to have an allergic reaction to Aimovig (erenumab).
-These allergic reactions are typically mild and might look like an itchy rash on the skin.
-They can happen within hours of taking the medication, but can sometimes show up more than a week after your dose.
+Most times, the reaction is mild.
+It usually happens within hours after taking the medication.
+But it can also show up more than a week later.

 Constipation with serious complications

-• Risk factors: Taking other medications that worsen constipation
+• Risk factors: Taking other medications that make constipation worse

 High blood pressure